Sairyss/system-design-patterns/README.md

 Choreography is a decentralized peer-to-peer approach.
 Unlike orchestration, when using choreography there is no central place that coordinates workflows.
 Each part of the system is responsible for subscribing to events it needs.
 This way data just flows through the system from one part of the system to another.

-Choreography is flexible, but the flow is implicit chain of events that can be hard to follow.
-When you have complex workflows with a lot of steps, it will be hard to track everything that is happening across the system.
+Choreography is flexible, allows a high degree of independence and autonomy.
+However, it poses a challenge because many business activities require a logical explicit chain of events.
+In choreography, flow of events is implicit.
+When you have complex workflows with a lot of steps, it will be hard to track, understand, maintain, monitor and troubleshoot large-scale flow of activities that are happening across the system.
 One event may trigger another one, then another one, and so on.
-To track the entire workflow you'll have to go multiple places and search for an event handler for each step, which is hard to maintain.
-In this case, using an orchestration might be a preferred approach compared to choreography since you will have an entire workflow in one place.
+To track the entire workflow you'll have to go multiple places and search for an event handler for each step.
+In this case, using an orchestration might be a preferred approach compared to choreography since you will have explicit workflows gathered in one place.

 Choreography in some cases may be harder to scale with growing business needs and complexities.
 Pub/sub model works for simple flows, but has some issues when the complexity grows: